NREL/SOEP-QSS/README.md

 ### Numeric Differentiation

 Second order and higher derivatives are needed for QSS2+ methods.
 These are available analytically for linear functions and we provide them for the nonlinear functions in `cod`.
-For FMUs we use directional derivatives for one higher order and then numeric differentiation:
+For FMUs we use numeric differentiation for the higher derivatives:
 * Directional derivatives can provide one additional higher order derivative for state variable derivatives and zero-crossing functions without an explicit time dependence.
 * The current OCT directional derivative implementation is not efficiently scalable for QSS atomic operations so its use is impractical for models of real-world size.
-* OCT event indicator variables do not have a derivative variable in the FMU so the directional derivative is used for the first derivative and numeric differentiation is used for the second derivative.
+* OCT event indicator variables do not have a derivative variable in the FMU so numeric differentiation is used for the first and second derivative.
+A 3-point centered difference method is used.
-* Directional derivatives are used for the 2nd derivative of state variables and for the first derivatives of event indicator based zero crossing variables.
-* For second-order QSS we do numeric differentiation for the event indicator zero crossing variable 2nd derivatives.
-* Third-order QSS could be implemented with another level of numeric differentiation.

 At startup and simultaneous or self-observer requantization events, numeric differentiation of QSS3+ and xQSS2+ variables has a cyclic dependency problem: the derivative function evaluations at time step offsets used to compute the higher derivatives depend on those same order 2+ coefficients of the representation.
 This causes some variables to use "stale" values of their order 2+ coefficients in their derivative computation.
 The impact of this flaw will vary across models and could be severe in some situations so these higher order QSS variables should not be used for production simulations of code-defined models using numeric differentiation and of FMU-based models until the planned JModelica FMI Library version with higher derivative support is available.